 For centuries, garlic has been used by holistic healers as an aphrodisiac as it was thought to increase blood supply to the genitals.

-However, more recent studies have found that an enzyme called nitric oxide synthase is primarily responsible for the mechanism of erection.
+However, more recent studies have found that an enzyme called nitric oxide synthase is primarily stimulate erection.

 Studies have recently shown that garlic can stimulate the production of nitric oxide synthase